thisismiakim/collsionGravity/README.md

-# Project Title: Collision between rigid spheres and a bounding box based on real world physics in 3D environments.
+# Collision between rigid spheres and a bounding box based on real world physics in 3D environments.

 ## Description
 #### The goal of this project is to develop a simple library of collision detection according to algorithms and mathematical equations based on Newton's classical mechanics.This is a collision detection system between sphere-sphere and sphere-bounding box, based on real world physics